 - You are here: Trailing, following and checking

-- Losing inhibitions
+- Dementia and losing inhibitions

-- Behaviour changes - useful organisations
+- Changes in behaviour - useful organisations

-- If the person is calling for someone from their past, try talking to them about this period in their life and respond to the feelings the person is showing.
+If the person is calling for someone from their past, try talking to them about this period in their life and respond to the feelings the person is showing.

 Read tips about dealing with difficult questions if someone is experiencing time-shifting.